ninadepina/Bear-yGoodCaptions/docs/productdoc.md

 > By looking very specifically at the situation of one person, you'll truly understand what that person needs.

-Marie was born deaf.
-She has never had the ability to perceive sounds, rendering her unaware of the transformative power of music and how it can profoundly influence one's mood.

-Marie likes to watch series, but is currently not satisfied with the closed captions streaming services provide.
+During our meetings/tests I got to know Marie better and better.
+I learned about her daily life, her hobbies and her frustrations.
+I learned that she likes to watch series, but is currently not satisfied with the closed captions streaming services provide.
 She finds them to be too bland and devoid of emotion.
 She wishes to see more depth in captions, including the name of the speaker, their tone and an indication on where the background noise is coming from.
 But note that excessive captions is also a thing.

 These wishes are specific to Marie and don't necessarily apply to other people who have problems with closed captions.